 Free Bookplates #3

 The third lot of bookplates are for the Keepers trilogy, and feature Little Broo and Morg.
 I can sign or personalise these ones too.
-If you’d like one of these (or two or three – I promise I won’t think you’re greedy) leave a message on my blog here, and I’ll email you to get your address.
+Unfortunately I only have a few of these ones left, and I’m not sure if I’ll order more.
+So I’m limiting these particular bookplates to one per person.
+If you’d like one, leave a message on my blog here, and I’ll email you to get your address.

 Harry is a cat with an amazing history and an even better memory.
 Or maybe he’s just very good at lying.
 Anyway, for a while there he was writing his own blog.
 He hasn’t written anything for a while, being too busy eating and sleeping, but if you want to catch up with his adventures you can find them at http://vampiremice.wordpress.com/.
 It’s written in serial form, so it’s a good idea to start with the very first post.

-If you haven’t yet played the Keepers games, you’re in for a treat.
-There’s a difference game, based around the rooms in the Museum of Dunt, and a logic game based on City of Lies.
+If you haven’t yet played the Keepers game, you’re in for a treat.
+It’s a difference game, based around the rooms in the Museum of Dunt.

 The Keepers characters